rfarina/solidity-eth-swap/README.md

 Eth-Swap was developed using Solidity and the Truffle Suite, and is deployed to a local Ganache Blockchain.
 Eth-Swap can also be deployed to the Ethereum Blockchain on Mainnet once security audits have been completed and the application is shown to be production ready.

-All functional testing was performed manually in the Truffle Console using the web3 javascript API.
+All functional testing were performed manually in the Truffle Console using the web3 javascript API.
 Unit tests were implemented with the mocha framework and chai assertion library.

 ## **Goals**